-The Board and its staff will continue reviews of DOE's implementation of integrated safety management (ISM) in design and construction activities.
+The Board and its staff will continue reviews of DOE's implementation of integrated safety management in design and construction activities.
 At least five reviews will be completed.
 In general, the reviews will evaluate the adequacy of geotechnical specifications and hazards analyses; the design of safety-related structures, systems, and components (SSCs); and the adequacy of SSC installation, startup, and operational readiness.
 Candidates for review include:

-- Continue design and construction reviews, and initiate review of testing and turnover of safety systems for the Waste Treatment and Immobilization Plant at the Hanford Site. - Review the final design of the Calcine Disposition Project at Idaho National Laboratory (INL). - Review the final design of the Chemistry and Metallurgy Research Replacement facility at Los Alamos National Laboratory.
-If NNSA proceeds with subdividing the project baseline, review construction design packages once finalized. - Review the construction of the Radioactive Liquid Waste Treatment Facility Upgrade Project at Los Alamos National Laboratory. - Review final design and safety basis development activities for the Transuranic Waste Facility project at Los Alamos National Laboratory. - Complete review of the preliminary design of the Pit Disassembly and Conversion Project at Savannah River Site. - Review construction, development of Technical Safety Requirements, and initial startup plans for the Salt Waste Processing Facility at Savannah River Site. - Review construction of the Waste Solidification Building at Savannah River Site. - Review design and construction of the U-233 Downblending and Disposition project at Building 3019 in Oak Ridge National Laboratory. - Review final design of long-lead procurement equipment for the Uranium Processing Facility.
+- Continue design and construction reviews, and initiate review of testing and turnover of safety systems for the Waste Treatment and Immobilization Plant at the Hanford Site. - Review the final design of the Chemistry and Metallurgy Research Replacement facility at Los Alamos National Laboratory.
+If NNSA proceeds with subdividing the project baseline, review construction design packages once finalized. - Review final design and safety basis development activities for the Transuranic Waste Facility project at Los Alamos National Laboratory. - Review preliminary design of the Pit Disassembly and Conversion Project at Savannah River Site. - Review construction, development of Technical Safety Requirements, and startup activities for the Salt Waste Processing Facility at Savannah River Site. - Review final construction activities and startup activities for the Waste Solidification Building at Savannah River Site. - Review final design of long-lead procurement equipment for the Uranium Processing Facility at Y-12 National Security Complex.
 Review final design for the Uranium Processing Facility building and Phase 1 equipment. - Continue systematic review of the adequacy of electrical safety programs at DOE nuclear sites. - Review the adequacy of the DOE site probabilistic seismic hazard analysis for the Savannah River Site and Hanford.